 - Migraine is common in children.
 It affects about 1 in 10 school-age children.

 - Symptoms can be similar to those experienced by adults.
 However, sometimes symptoms are not typical.
-For example, compared with adults, attacks are often shorter, pain may be on both sides of the head, and associated symptoms such as feeling sick and vomiting may not occur.
+For example, compared with adults, attacks are often shorter, pain may be on both sides of the head.
+Also, associated symptoms such as feeling sick (nausea) and being sick (vomiting) may not occur.

 - Abdominal migraine (described earlier) mainly affects children.

-- Common triggers in children include missing meals, dehydration and irregular routines.
+- Common triggers in children include missing meals, lack of fluid in the body (dehydration) and irregular routines.
 So, if a child is troubled with migraine attacks, it is important to try to have regular routines, with set meals and bedtimes.
 Also, encourage children to have plenty to drink.

 Migraine when pregnant or breast-feeding